alexjohnives/skyguide/README.md

 # Testing

-The website was tested on popular browsers incluing Google Chrome, Safari, Opera and Mozilla Firefox.
+The website was tested on popular browsers including Google Chrome, Safari, Opera and Mozilla Firefox.

 ## HTML Testing